Birches Head Academy - Organisations

 If your child is joining us from another school:

-· The SENCO/Assistant SENCO will obtain information from the previous school.
+• The SENCO/Assistant SENCO will obtain information from the previous school.

 If your child is moving to another school or post 16 provider:

-· We will contact the school SENCO or post 16 provider SEN link and ensure he/she knows about any special arrangements or support that need to be made for your child.
-Where, possible, a planning meeting will take place with the SENCO/SEN link from the new school.
+• We will contact the school SENCO or post 16 provider SEN link and ensure he/she knows about any special arrangements or support that need to be made for your child.
+Where possible, a planning meeting will take place with the SENCO/SEN link from the new school.

-· We will make sure that all records about your child are passed on as soon as possible.
+• We will make sure that all records about your child are passed on as soon as possible.

 How are the setting's resources allocated and matched to children's/young people's special educational needs?

-The SEND department is made up a SENCO, Assistant SENCO and Learning Support Assistants.
+The SEND department is made up of a SENCO, Assistant SENCO, Aspire Manager and Learning Support Assistants.
 Resources are allocated according to need and additional interventions are funded to support individual pupil’s progress.
 Pupils identified as having an SEN are supported in the classroom by the teacher and, where necessary, by an LSA.
 The school has the capacity to access additional support from the LA advisory teams and the Educational Psychologist Service as necessary.
 Pupils with EHC Plans receive support in accordance with their need(s).

 How is the decision made about what type and how much support my child/young person will receive?

 Assessments of basic skills are carried out by the SEND department.
-There is an initial discussion between the class teacher and the SENCO on what needs a student may have.
+There is an initial discussion between the class teacher and the SENCO on what needs a pupil may have.
 Parents are involved at this point, along with the child, to best plan the interventions needed.
 Advice from outside agencies is sought when necessary.

-During SEN department meetings, staff discuss pupils’ progress against their targets and what support/intervention needs to be put in place or adapted following the Assess, Plan, Do Review cycle.
+During SEN department meetings, staff discuss pupils’ progress against their targets and what support/intervention needs to be put in place or adapted following the Assess, Plan, Do, Review cycle.
 This can be determined by their rate of progress and from prior discussions with classroom teachers, previous schools, if appropriate, and professional input.

 How will our child and young person be involved in the decisions about their learning?